In conversation with Craig V. Johnson, Founder & Co-Creator of Global Institute for Lifelong Empowerment (Gile)

 Besides interpersonal skills and digital skills, what other areas do you personally think education institutions should focus on?

-of many arbitrary man-made constructs, that’s typically packaged together and called “culture”.
+of many arbitrary man-made constructs, that are typically packaged together and called “culture”.

 If you would like to get in touch with Mr. Johnson, then you can contact him on the following email: